johngodlee/geotaster_git_workshop/index.md

 git diff HEAD~1 HEAD~3
 ```

 If you want to play around with git log commands using a repo that has more commits, merges, branches etc..
-Clone a random repo from Github, like [this one, a command line bibliography manager](https://github.com/papis/papis) using the code:
+Clone a random repo from Github, like [this one, a command line bibliography manager](https://github.com/papis/papis) and then explore it with `git log`, using the code:

 ```shell
 cd ~